nymtech/docs/content/build-peapps/native-client.md

 ### Nym Native Client

+There

 {{% notice info %}}
-The Nym Client was built in the [Installation](../installation) section.
+The Nym Native Client was built in the [Installation](../installation) section.
 If you haven't yet built Nym and want to run the code on this page, go there first.
 {{% /notice %}}

 From inside the `nym` directory, the `nym-client` binary got built to the `./target/release/` directory.
 You can run it like this: